 South Carolina is known for it's subtropical beaches, marsh-like sea islands, golf courses (300 golf courses in the state), and historic districts.
 South Carolina is the 40th largest state in the USA and the 23rd in population.
-South Carolina residents get their water supply for wells, rivers and lakes.
+South Carolina residents get their water supply from wells, rivers and lakes.
 In South Carolina, about 80 percent of public water systems use surface water as their source of drinking water and about 20 percent use groundwater or private wells.

-South Carolina water hardness is considered very low, with average of water hardness of 25 PPM.
+South Carolina water hardness is considered very low, with an average water hardness of 25 PPM.
 Charleston, the most populous South Carolina city, has a water hardness level of 29 PPM.
 Colombia the state capital, has 11 PPM, which according to USGS water hardness measures is very soft.

 For more information on water hardness in specific cities, please see the table below.

 |Columbia||11 PPM (mg/L) or 1 gpg|

 |North Charleston||22 PPM (mg/L) or 1 gpg|

 |Myrtle Beach||38 PPM (mg/L) or 2 gpg|

 |Florence||31 PPM (mg/L) or 2 gpg|

 |Sumter||19 PPM (mg/L) or 1 gpg|